University Catalogs

 Time to Degree Completion Policy

-Students must complete their degree program/s (including any concurrent degrees and certificates) within five years of their initial admit term.
-Beyond five years, without an approved Leave of Absence (see policy below), a student will be required to apply for re-admission to the Graduate School with the understanding that previous course work and GMAT/GRE scores will no longer be counted toward the degree program/s; exams and courses must be retaken.
+Masters students must complete their degree program/s (including any concurrent degrees and certificates) within five years of their initial admit term.
+Beyond five years, without an approved Leave of Absence (see policy above), a student will be required to apply for re-admission to the Graduate School with the understanding that previous course work and GMAT/GRE scores will no longer be counted toward the degree program/s; exams and courses must be retaken.
 Students may request an extension in time to degree completion, not to exceed a total of seven years, in writing to the Director of Graduate Academic Advising and Engagement.